fbpx

 • Nominees must not be associated with illegal activities

-• Inappropriate, disrespectful or offensive language will not be accepted as part of SBBC Awards
+• Inappropriate, disrespectful or offensive language will not be accepted as part of Small Business BC Awards

-• Track Record: This up-and-comer has grown beyond the conceptual stage to lead an active business with at least twelve months of financial data.
+• Track Record: This up-and-comer has grown beyond the conceptual stage to lead an active business.
+This track record should be demonstrated by at least twelve months of financial data, marketing data, customer feedback, and other applicable metrics.

-• Impact: This entrepreneur is leading a business where making a difference is just as important as a profit.
-This impact can be social, environmental, or economic.
+• Impact: This entrepreneur is leading a business where making a difference is just as important as making a profit.
+This impact can be social, environmental, or economic, backed up with applicable metrics.

 You’re an entrepreneur and you’re busy, we get it.
 That’s why we want you to maximize the impact you receive from entering.
 Here are five tips to consider when submitting your nomination for a Small Business BC Award.